In This Article

 Treatment for Valium Addiction

 Fortunately, there are several treatment options for those who are struggling with Valium addiction.
 The first step to achieve long term recovery is detoxification.
 Weaning off of Valium can be difficult, and it is best to undergo this portion of treatment under medical supervision.
+Addiction therapy can help a person detox safely.

 Medical Detox: Detox treatment is a form of recovery that provides a stable environment within a treatment center for the effects of withdrawal symptoms.
 The intensity of withdrawal symptoms are dependent upon the level of addiction and frequency of use.
 However, withdrawal symptoms can cause a number of effects on the body, including but not limited to: